Ride the waves

 Depart Ilfracombe Harbour for Lundy Island as seen on ‘Countrywise’ and ‘Britain’s Secret Seas’ where you will spend the morning swimming with the seals in one of the many coves and bays around the Island’s Marine Nature Reserve.
 Go ashore and stroll the many coastal paths or grab lunch in the Marisco Tavern.

-The journey over is just over an hour long and we often encounter dolphins along the way!
+The journey over is just over an hour long and dolphins are often encountered along the way!

 Wild Frontier offer fishing trips from 2 hours to 10 hours.
 Sail aboard their large modern catamaran "Wild Frontier 2" for some of the best fising in the South West.
 Rods bait and tackle are included, as is tuition for novice anglers.